Broke At Christmas?

 14. Remember Presence Over Presents

-I know when you are broke it can be really stressful, but remember the true meaning of Christmas.
+I know it can be stressful when you are broke, but remember the true meaning of Christmas.

 It’s OK if you can’t afford presents.